-Starting a new small business is challenging.
-You have to take into consideration your location, outfitting the office, employees, marketing – and the list goes on.
+Running a small business is challenging.
+You have to take into consideration your competitors, location, outfitting the office, employees, marketing – and the list goes on.
 However, what about a business phone system?
 Is it important?

-These issues mean that for the small service-based business, such phone systems won’t work.
+These issues mean that for the small business, such phone systems won’t work.

 That’s where VoIP (Voice over Internet Protocol) services can provide solutions to small businesses.

 More than one-third of all small businesses use a VoIP phone system to handle their communications needs.
 However, for those companies that choose not to, risk making the following mistakes: